nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14a-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your address book.
+3. Copy the file to the folder you want to use as the _home folder_ for UGTeach.

 4. Open a command terminal, `cd` into the folder that you put the jar file in.